 - Improved mood and better sleep: Processed food contain a lot of chemicals that can wreak havoc with your hormones.
 Hormones affect your moods, sleep cycles, metabolism and other metabolic processes in your body.

-Vegan vs Meat based whole foods diet
+Whole-foods plant-based vs Meat-based whole foods diet

 The 4 P’s to a successful whole foods lifestyle.

 Plan out meals for the week or month.

 Plan out shopping lists and stick to it.

 Prepare meals and snacks.

 Andy and I sit over a coffee and plan out meals for the week and what we need to get at the supermarket.
 We either cook meals together or take turns.

 For outings, I usually have some sort of healthy snack with me such as some nuts and seeds or some fruit.
 If not, we opt for the healthiest option available.
 Eating out does not have to be permission to eat badly.

 It’s about making small changes on a daily basis that leads to a big overall change in life.